-International Programs participants earn resident academic credit at their CSU campuses while they pursue full-time study at a host university or special study center abroad.
-CSU IP serves the needs of students in over 100 designated academic majors.
+International Programs participants earn resident academic credit at their CSU campuses while they pursue full-time study at a host university or study center abroad.
+CSU IP serves the needs of students in more than 100 designated academic majors.
 Affiliated with more than 50 recognized universities and institutions of higher education in 18 countries, CSU IP also offers a wide selection of study abroad destinations and learning environments.

-Griffith University, Macquarie University, Queensland University of Technology, University of Queensland, Western Sydney University, Victoria University
+Griffith University, Macquarie University, Queensland University of Technology, University of Queensland, Western Sydney University

 Pontificia Universidad Católica de Chile